rui314/mold/README.md

   Here is the idea: fixing the layout of regular sections seems easy, and if we place them at beginning of a file, we can start copying their contents from their input files to an output file.
-While copying file contnets, we can compute the sizes of variable-length sections such as .got or .plt.
+While copying file contents, we can compute the sizes of variable-length sections such as .got or .plt.

-  I did not choose this design because I think I don't need it.
+  I did not choose this design because I doubt if it could actually shorten link time and I think I don't need it anyway.

   The linker has to de-duplicate comdat sections (i.e. inline functions that are included into multiple object files), so we